IBM/tririga-indoor-positioning/README.md

 # Steps
 <!-- Use the ``Deploy to IBM Cloud`` instructions **OR** create the services and run locally. -->

-### 1. Provision Watson services via IBM Cloud and IBM Marketplace dashboards
+### 1. Provision services via IBM Cloud and IBM Marketplace dashboards

 Create the following services:
 * [**TRIRIGA**](https://www.ibm.com/us-en/marketplace/ibm-tririga)